LorenzoRizzolo/phpevolution/README.md

 ## Start
 steps:
 1. git clone https://github.com/lorenzorizzolo/phpevolution
-2. goto startfolder/
+2. open skelethon/
 3. rename .env.example to .env, fill the variables with your data.
-4. you need to install with apt like *sudo apt install composer*, then use *sudo composer update*
+4. you need to install with apt like `sudo apt install composer`, then use `sudo composer update`
-5. start server: *sh start.sh*
+5. start server: `sh start.sh`
 6. goto "localhost:8000" on your browser

 ## Features